jsparkes/innovation/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 This is a Windows application that implements a bot/ai to play the card game Innovation.
 For information about [Innovation](https://boardgamegeek.com/boardgame/63888/innovation) or to buy a copy for use IRL [buynow](https://asmadigames.com/buy-games.php).
-The Rules can be downloaded from the puiblisher's web site or [BGG](https://boardgamegeek.com/file/download_redirect/a61f827ce4f5cbbe406b61adb27621a00abd1b73db09defd/InnoV3rules_spreads.pdf)
+The Rules can be downloaded from the publisher's web site or [BGG](https://boardgamegeek.com/file/download_redirect/a61f827ce4f5cbbe406b61adb27621a00abd1b73db09defd/InnoV3rules_spreads.pdf)

 <p align="right">(<a href="#top">back to top</a>)</p>